 Will my Docking Drawer already have GFCI properties?

 There are 3 ways that GFCI properties may carry to your in-drawer outlet, without requiring you to purchase a GFCI configured Docking Drawer outlet.
 (Always verify with your electrician or by self-testing)

 - GFCI From the Breaker Panel: Your home may have a GFCI breaker in the main panel that serves the Docking Drawer outlet (and most likely other outlets in the room, as well).

 - GFCI In Series: The Docking Drawer outlet plugs into a standard outlet that is daisy chained from another GFCI outlet mounted somewhere else in the room.

 - GFCI Direct Connection: Your Docking Drawer can plug directly into a GFCI outlet in the cabinet.
 Note: Reaching behind the drawers to press the GFI button if the outlet trips can be tricky.
 And if you're installing the outlet for a customer, it's possible that they won't know the outlet behind the drawer is a GFCI and could be left searching for the reset.

 Which outlet will be best for my project?

-If you’ve determined you do not need a GFI outlet (which is typically the case), check out the wide variety of outlet configurations available with our top-selling 15 amp Blade Series in-drawer outlets.
-We also have a 20 amp Docking Drawer Blade outlet, for instances where 20 amps are required.
-In addition to AC ports, you’ll have to option to select configurations that feature USB-A and USB-C (PD) ports, which are growing in popularity in bathroom settings for their ability to directly connect toothbrushes, trimmers and more.
+If you’ve determined you do not need a ground fault circuit interrupter (which is typically the case), check out the wide variety of outlet configurations available with our top-selling 15 amp Blade Series in-drawer outlets.
+We also have a 20 amp Docking Drawer Blade outlet for instances where 20 amps are required.
+In addition to AC ports, you’ll have the option to select configurations that feature USB-A and USB-C (PD) ports, which are growing in popularity in bathroom settings for their ability to directly connect toothbrushes, trimmers, and more.